timetellsinnovations/tecnisiolrecommendertool_v2/IOL-ASSESSMENT-REVIEW-GUIDE.md

 3. **Edge Cases**: Are the safe defaults (defaulting to Eyhance) appropriate for unclear scenarios?

-4. **Comparison Chart**: Does the capability matrix accurately represent each product's visual range?
+4. **Comparison Chart**: Does the simplified 3-product capability matrix accurately represent each product's visual range?

+5. **Eye History Override**: Is the amber warning message appropriate for patients with significant eye history?

+6. **"Why You Matched"**: Are the match reason descriptions clear and helpful for patients?

-5. **Disclaimers**: Is the medical disclaimer comprehensive enough for regulatory compliance?
+7. **Disclaimers**: Is the medical disclaimer comprehensive enough for regulatory compliance?

 ---